ammargit93/Vilo/README.md

 ---

 ## Future Improvements
-Remote sync with Google drive, dropbox, AWS S3.
+- Remote sync with Google drive, dropbox, AWS S3.
+- Watch-mode to auto sync and commit on regular time intervals.
+- Authentication to secrets and custom AES keys.
+- Storing diffs instead of whole files.

 ## Contributing
 Feel free to fork this repository and submit pull requests!